 What to pack for a trip to Iceland

-We were in Iceland in the beginning of July and had amazing weather (affiliate links)
+We were in Iceland at the beginning of July and had amazing weather (affiliate links)

 - Fleece Lined Stretch Pants